-Note: Under both the current and proposed methodologies, the weights apply in progression to when an ACO is first subject to the regional FFS adjustment.
+Note: Under both the prior and new methodologies, the weights apply in progression from when an ACO is first subject to the regional FFS adjustment.
 For example, an ACO currently participating in the MSSP and not subject to a regional FFS adjustment will be subject to the Agreement Period 1 weights in its next agreement period.